maubanel/Jira-Software/workflows/README.md

 ![](../images/line3.png)

 When you want to customize the columns and create custom workflows (who can move from one column to another).
+You need administration privileges to do the below operations.

 <br>